Courtenay Place, Wellington: Tripod

 Tripod is a bronze sculpture of a film camera mounted on a 6.5 m tripod, which was installed at the eastern end of Courtenay Place opposite the Embassy Theatre in November 2005.
 Wētā Workshop was commissioned to create a sculpture to celebrate the film and television industry in Wellington.
 Tripod was designed by Greg Broadmore.
-The structure is intended to look as if it was cobbled together from various old mechanical parts and other items including a toasted sandwich maker and Nintendo Gameboys.
+The structure is intended to look as if it was cobbled together from various old mechanical parts and other items including a toasted sandwich maker and Nintendo Game Boys.
 Weta's Richard Taylor stated: "We wanted to pay tribute to the New Zealand screen industry's number 8 wire attitude and ability to create with whatever is at hand".
 The sculpture was funded by Wellington City Council ($300,000) and Wētā Workshop ($150,000).

 Light boxes

-In 2008, eight 3 m high double-sided light boxes were installed at the newly-developed paved area at the western end of Courtenay Place, close to the former toilets.
+In 2008, eight 3 m high double-sided light boxes were installed at the newly developed paved area at the western end of Courtenay Place, close to the former toilets.
 The light boxes are used to display artworks, with the works exhibited changing every few months.

+Electric clock

+In 1927, a large electrically operated clock was installed at the eastern end of Te Aro Park opposite Courtenay Place by the Tramways Department.
+Originally known as the Tramways Clock, it was connected to small time recording machines along the tramlines as part of a system that helped tram conductors keep their trams running on time.
+When Te Aro Park was remodelled in the late 1980s, the clock was moved to the large paved area at the western end of Courtenay Place.